ydahal1/ydahal1/jokes.md

+Sure, here are four jokes related to software engineering and cyber security:

+1. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+2. Why did the programmer go broke?
+Because he lost his domain in a bet with a hacker!

-2. Why did the cyber security expert bring a ladder to work?
-Because they heard the system had a lot of firewalls!

-3. Why did the programmer always carry a screwdriver?
-In case they needed to debug some hardware!
+3. What do you call a hacker who doesn't smell bad?
+A "shower hacker"!

 4. Why did the software engineer go broke?
-Because they spent all their money on antivirus software, and still got a virus!
+Because he lost his root access!

 [
-Wed Dec 20 00:58:26 UTC 2023
+Thu Dec 21 01:09:57 UTC 2023
  ]